Viren-Kathpal/Viren_Multilingual-chat/README.md

 - Supports 7 languages with auto-translation using HuggingFace MarianMT models

-- Unicode-safe chat storage (chat.json) — no weird character codes
+- Unicode-safe chat storage (chat.json)

 - Translation fallback using English as an intermediate language when direct path fails